ilpaa/ubuntu-server-guide/installation-guide.md

 ```
 The first command checks the status of the Samba service, while the second command starts the service if it's not already running.

+## Congratulations!

+You've successfully installed Samba on your Ubuntu Server.
+With Samba installed, you're now ready to configure network shares and enable file sharing across your local network.
+Proceed to the Configuration Guide to set up your shares and start collaborating with others seamlessly.
+If you encounter any issues during the configuration process, refer back to this guide or the Troubleshooting Guide for assistance.
+Happy file sharing!